aws-samples/aws-cdk-intro-workshop/workshop/content/40-hit-counter/600-permissions.md

 Another access denied, but this time, if you take a close look:

 ```
-User: X is not authorized to perform: lambda:InvokeFunction on resource: Y"
+User: <VERY-LONG-STRING> is not authorized to perform: lambda:InvokeFunction on resource: <VERY-LONG-STRING>"
 ```

 So it seems like our hit counter actually managed to write to the database.
 We can confirm by